Seven Public Speaking Tips for Kids

 This is how we learn, and feel more comfortable when we next get up to present.

-We’ve been coaching public speaking and debating for over five years, and know how to put all of these tips (as well as many others) into practice.
+We know how to put all of these public speaking techniques (as well as many others) into practice to help boost your child’s confidence.

 Have a look at our courses to find out more about how our holiday and weekly term programs might benefit your child.